shaohaozou/hadeanzircon/README.md

+# Hadean crust composition

-# A machine learning method to determine the composation of the Hadean Curst by zircon trace element.
+> A machine learning method to determine the composition of the Hadean Curst by zircon trace element.